MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_delete_shipmentmethods.md

 ms.author: solsen
 ---

-# Delete shipment method
+# Delete shipmentMethod
-Delete a shipment method from Dynamics 365 for Financials.
+Delete a shipmentMethod from Dynamics 365 for Financials.

 ## HTTP request
 ```